 Departmental regulations stipulate that student reports on teaching (SRTs) are to be obtained for every course taught in the Department.
-Near the end of the semester in each course they teach, Graduate Teaching Associates must select a Student Collector to distribute, collect, count, and deliver the SRTs to the Academic Program Coordinator in 498 Hagerty Hall.
+Near the end of the semester in each course they teach, Graduate Teaching Associates must post the anonymous Qualtrics link they receive from the Academic Program Coordinator to their course Carmen/Canvas page for their students to complete.